 Robert Martin and Peter Woodruff created the same way out as Kripke, though a few months earlier and in less depth.

-Positive features of their solution are that it is able to solve the Strengthened Liar, and its propositions are always true or false, but never both, and it shows the way out of paradox both for natural language and interpreted formal language.
+Three positive features of their solution are that (i) it is able to solve the Strengthened Liar, (ii) its propositions are always true or false, but never both, and (iii) it shows the way out of paradox both for natural language and interpreted formal language.
 Yet there is a price to pay.
 No proposition in their system can be about the whole world, and this restriction is there for no independent reason but only because otherwise we would get a paradox.

 A more radical way out of the Paradox is to argue that the Liar Sentence is both true and false.
 This solution, a version of dialethism, embraces the contradiction, then tries to limit the damage that is ordinarily a consequence of that embrace.
 This way out changes the classical rules of semantics and allows, among other things, the Liar Sentence to be both true and false, and it changes the syntactic rules of classical logic and revises modus ponens to prevent there being a theorem that everything follows from a contradiction: (p&¬p) ⊢ q.